 Section 2.
 Code of Conduct.
-In ensuring that financial consumers are treated with professional competence and in a manner that is fair and responsible, ICREs are required to establish a Code of Conduct applicable to all staff and authorized agents containing the following:
+In ensuring that financial consumers are treated with professional competence and in a manner that is fair and responsible, ICREs are required to establish a Code of Conduct applicable to all staff and authorized agents containing the following, among others:

 - a.
-The organizational values and standards of professional conduct adopted by the ICRE that uphold consumer protection; and - b.
-The procedures followed by the ICRE in detecting violations of consumer protection standards, as well as responding to and enforcing sanctions relative to such violations.
+Organizational values and standards of professional conduct that uphold consumer protection; and - b.
+Procedures to detect violations of consumer protection standards, as well as respond to and enforce sanctions relative to such violations.

 The Code of Conduct to be adopted by the ICREs shall be aligned with the Market Conduct Guidelines to be promulgated by the Commission.
 ICREs who have adopted Codes of Conduct prior to the issuance of these Rules shall ensure the alignment of their respective codes to the Market Conduct Guidelines.
-The Code of Conduct shall serve as an integral part of ICREs' recruitment and training policies.